yubowennjust/CNTK/Examples/ReinforcementLearning/FlappingBirdWithKeras/README.md

 # Flapping Bird using Keras and Reinforcement Learning

 In CNTK 203 tutorial, we have introduced the basic concepts of reinforcement learning.
-In this tutorial, we show an easy way to train a popular game called FlappyBird using Deep Q Network (DQN).
+In this example, we show an easy way to train a popular game called FlappyBird using Deep Q Network (DQN).
 This tutorial draws heavily on the [original work](https://yanpanlau.github.io/2016/07/10/FlappyBird-Keras.html) by Ben Lau on training the FlappyBird game with Keras frontend.
 This tutorial used the CNTK backend and with very little change (commenting out a few specific references to TensorFlow) in the original code.

-Note: Few of the game assets originally published [here](https://github.com/sourabhv/FlapPyBird) and reused by Ben Lau have been reused.
-Since we have replaced the game environment components with different components drawn from public data sources, we call the game Flapping Bird.
+Note: Since, we have replaced the game environment components with different components drawn from public data sources, we call the game Flapping Bird.

 # Goals